Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • OpenVim is based on a custom engine that interprets vim commands.

-This LinkedIn Learning course with free one-month trial is designed to help Vim newbies become more efficient when editing text files, code and configuration files.
+Learning Vim is designed to help Vim newbies become more efficient when editing text files, code and configuration files.
+Starting with the basics the course progresses to cover more advanced features.
+It also provides real-world examples demonstrating how Vim is utilized in the day-to-day workflow of developers.

 No prior experience with Vim is required to take this course.